 Figure 1: An example of a stochastic pattern in a cruciform specimen before biaxial stretching (a) and after biaxial stretching (b).
 The pattern with white dots on a black background is captured by the high-speed camera during tests.
 The size and density of the speckles within a pattern are subjected to the standard requirements of DIC analysis15.

 Figure 2: The assembled biaxial testing apparatus.
 The apparatus includes a base plate, a central shaft, rotatable plates, carriages, guide rails, and connecting rods.
 It is mounted in the chamber of the resistance heating uniaxial testing machine.
-Key components have been marked on the figure.
+Key components have been marked in the figure.

 Figure 3: Setup of grips and the biaxial testing apparatus in the chamber of the uniaxial testing machine. (a) The grips and the clamp. (b) The biaxial testing apparatus and nozzles for air cooling.